Tadashige Daigo

 Marquis Tadashige Daigo (醍醐 忠重, Daigo Tadashige) was a vice admiral in the Imperial Japanese Navy during World War II.

 Biography

-Born in Chiyoda, Tokyo into Daigo family, a kuge family of court nobility related to the Fujiwara aristocracy, Daigo was a graduate of the Gakushuin Peers' school.
+Born in Chiyoda, Tokyo into the Daigo family, a kuge family of court nobility related to the Fujiwara aristocracy, Daigo was a graduate of the Gakushuin Peers' school.
 He went on to graduate from the 40th class of the Imperial Japanese Naval Academy in 1912.
 His rank on entering was only 126th out of 150 cadets, but he improved his scores, so that he graduated at 17th out of 144.